-AP Sources: Judge rules Pence must testify before grand jury
+AP sources: Judge rules Pence must testify before grand jury

 WASHINGTON (AP) — A federal judge has ruled that former Vice President Mike Pence will have to testify before a grand jury in the Justice Department’s investigation into efforts by former President Donald Trump and his allies to overturn the results of the 2020 election.

-That’s according to two people familiar with the ruling, who spoke on condition of anonymity because it remains under seal.
+That’s according to two people familiar with the decision, who spoke Tuesday on condition of anonymity because it remains under seal.

 The people said, however, that Pence would not have to answer questions about his actions on Jan.
-6, 2021, when a mob of Trump’s supporters violently stormed the building as Pence was presiding over a joint session of Congress to certify the vote.
+6, 2021, when a mob of Trump’s supporters stormed the Capitol building as Pence was presiding over a joint session of Congress to certify Democrat Joe Biden’s victory.
+But he would have to testify about any potential illegal acts committed by the former president, one of the people said.

 Pence’s team is evaluating whether it will appeal.

 The sealed ruling from U.S. District Judge James “Jeb” Boasberg sets up the unprecedented scenario of a former vice president being compelled to give potentially damaging testimony against the president he once served.
-And it comes as Pence has been inching closer to announcing a run for the 2024 Republican presidential nomination, which would put him in direct competition with his former boss.
+And it comes as Pence has been inching closer to announcing a run for the 2024 Republican presidential nomination — a decision that would put him in direct competition with his former boss.

+Still, he told ABC’s “This Week” that he might be open to testifying about matters not directly related to his congressional role.

+“I’ve actually never asserted that other matters unrelated to January 6 would otherwise be protected by speech and debate,” he told the network.
+“We’re gonna make that case, but I promise you we’ll respect the decisions of the court.”

-A Justice Department special counsel, Jack Smith, is investigating attempts by Trump and his allies to overturn the results of the 2020 presidential election to keep Trump in power.
-Multiple Trump aides have already appeared before the grand jury, as well as another panel examining Trump’s potential mishandling of classified documents at his Mar-a-Lago club.
+A Justice Department special counsel, Jack Smith, is investigating attempts by Trump and his allies to overturn Biden’s win in the 2020 presidential election to keep Trump in the White House.
+Multiple Trump aides have already appeared before the federal grand jury, as well as a separate Georgia panel examining allegations of Trump mishandling classified documents at his Mar-a-Lago club in Florida.

 A spokesman for the special counsel’s office declined to comment.

-Pence has spoken extensively about Trump’s pressure campaign urging him to reject President Joe Biden’s victory in the days leading up to Jan.
+Pence has spoken extensively about Trump’s pressure campaign urging him to reject Biden’s victory in the days leading up to Jan.
 6, including in his book, “So Help Me God.”
-Pence, as vice president, had a ceremonial role overseeing the counting of the Electoral College vote, but did not have the power to impact the results.
+Pence, as vice president, had a ceremonial role overseeing the counting of the Electoral College vote, but did not have the power to impact the results despite Trump’s contention otherwise.

 Colvin reported from New York.